zeroibc/my-mac-os/README.md

 #### [Google Chrome](https://www.google.com/chrome/)
 - I only use Chrome for web devolopment due to its superior Chrome Dev tools.
-- I also really love the variety of [Chrome extensions](https://github.com/learn-anything/chrome-extensions#readme) that people have built and shared.
+- I also love the variety of [Chrome extensions](https://github.com/learn-anything/chrome-extensions#readme) that people have built and shared.

 #### [Beaker Browser](https://beakerbrowser.com)
 - Experimental Peer to Peer browser.
 Experimenting with using it more and more as I find the technology and the implications of it fascinating.